-The complexities involved in managing complex trade agreements and accounting for rebates and retrospective discount payments are often difficult to model in manual systems such as spreadsheets and basic accounting software.
+The complexities involved in managing complex trade agreements and rebate accounting and retrospective discount payments are often difficult to model in manual systems such as spreadsheets and basic accounting software.
 Organisations opting to calculate, forecast and accrue rebate income in this way leave themselves at risk of inaccuracies, missed opportunities and supplier disputes.

 - deliver a streamlined process for handling complex trade agreements

-- provide a foundation for growth in business profitability and revenue.
+- provide a foundation for growth in business profitability and revenue

-1. Systematise complex trade agreements
+1. Systematise complex trading agreements

 - failure to claim rebates owning

 - missed opportunities to sell more and achieve a higher level of rebate

 - failure to understand the true current net net price when quoting for new business